- Sitting by the riverbank

 - Laugh at yourself

 Traveling brings you to different places and faces.
 Whether you are writing a blog or novel, traveling helps you bring ideas into reality.
 Whenever you travel make notes of what people say, what they buy, or how they strike a conversation, if they do.

 When you meditate, your brain switches into its relaxing mode.
-When you are relaxed, it is easier for your brain to process informations that are gathered through reading and listening.
-Have you noticed when you start meditating your mind starts to wander, and thoughts of ideas, scenes and writing are flowing?
+When you are relaxed, it is easier for your brain to process pieces of information that are gathered through reading and listening.
+Have you noticed when you start meditating your mind starts to wander, and thoughts of ideas, scenes, and writing are flowing?
 Try it if you haven’t experienced this yet.

-Yoga helps to relax not only your mind, but also your muscles.
+Yoga helps to relax not only your mind but also your muscles.
 When you’re constantly sitting thinking of ideas, your shoulder muscles tightened and pained.
-Body pains comes from troubled minds.
+Body pains come from troubled minds.
 Your brain is also a muscle that needs stretching.
 Yoga helps your brain produce chemicals that lower your stress and anxiety.
-When you are anxious, producing any types of article is going to be so hard.
+When you are anxious, producing any type of article is going to be so hard.

 Just like meditation, except with yoga, you are using your muscles and body.
 You are moving and working.

 When we go outside and tend our garden, we thought that we are nurturing it.
 But the truth is – our garden nurtures us.

 When you practice nurturing yourself, body, mind, and spirit — producing a piece of writing that also nurtures your readers is not impossible.
 When you take in good energy, the same type of energy goes out of you.
 So get out and take a piece of your garden to nurture you.